 Now start writing

 Your notebook is just missing one thing now – content.
 Start learning your system and getting used to finding things.
-Develop shorthand methods for notes (the monster list provides several brilliant ideas for shorthand writing) and discover your style of organization with your new, cheap PDA.
+Develop shorthand methods for notes and discover your style of organization with your new, cheap PDA.